vikramdubey123/-Madhav-Data-Analysis-Dashboard/README.md

 E-Commerce Sales Analysis Dashboard

-This project focuses on building an analytical dashboard using Power BI to visualize and interpret e-commerce sales data.
-It tracks sales performance, analyzes payment modes, and provides insights into regional and category-wise sales trends.
+📌 Objective

+To develop an interactive and dynamic Power BI dashboard for analyzing e-commerce sales data, providing insights into key performance indicators such as total sales, profit, quantity sold, and average order value.